ice-energy/jreed/content/post/post_008/WallMounted_Desktop.md

 So barely cost anything, and my intent is to use it as a server for [Zoneminder](https://zoneminder.com/).

-So built it up with the intention of putting it in an enclosure.
+This was built with the intention of putting it in an enclosure.
 It started out sitting on my bookshelf, where I used some half-inch standoffs to raise it up.
 Here's a pic:

 ![pic1a](../img/ontheshelf.jpg)

-It sat there a few weeks, I looked at a few enclosures, almost threw down on one.
-**Then inspiration stuck!**
+It sat there a few weeks. &nbsp; I looked at a few enclosures, almost threw down on one. &nbsp;  **Then inspiration stuck!**

 > right side brain:   Oh Man, That would look **FRIGGIN** awesome up on the wall